Awards and Competitions

 ROBERT BURNS POETRY COMPETITION

-The Robert Burns Poetry Competition is a collaboration between the Dunedin Public Libraries and The Dunedin Burns Club.
-Entrants are encouraged to write a poem in English or Scots, inspired by the life or works of Robert Burns and opportunities exist for entries under three categories; the young poet, the unpublished poet and published poets.
+The Robert Burns Poetry Competition is offered each year by Dunedin Public Libraries.
+Entrants are encouraged to write a poem in English or Scots, inspired by the life or works of Robert Burns, and opportunities exist for entries under three categories; the young poet, the unpublished poet and published poets.
 Young poets must be aged between 5 and 17 years of age inclusive at the time of entry.
-Entries are judged by associates of the Robert Burns Fellowship and the winners are announced and presented with prizes on Robert Burns' birthday, 25 January.
+Entries are judged by the Robert Burns Fellow and the winners are announced and presented with prizes on Robert Burns' birthday, 25 January.

 Robbie Burns may be the greatest songwriter in history.
 He was certainly the outstanding ‘rock star’ of 18th-century Scotland and love for his poems and songs has spread around the world ever since.
 Organised by Toitu Otago Settlers Museum, this event calls for entrants to rejuvenate Robbie’s musical genius and rock their version of a Burns’ classic.
 There are two categories, one for youth and an open section.
 If you are in town on the bard’s birthday - make sure you pop on down to see the finalists - it will literally have you rocking in the Octagon.